stonepros/stone/doc/releases/general.rst

 (e.g., 'Mimic') and a major release number (e.g., 13 for Mimic because 'M' is the 13th letter of the alphabet).

-Releases are named after a species of cephalopod (usually the common name, since the latin names are harder to remember or pronounce).
+Releases are named after a species of stonealopod (usually the common name, since the latin names are harder to remember or pronounce).

 Version numbers have three components, *x.y.z*.  *x* identifies the release